How to use Windows 10

-Search your photos for a person, place, thing, and text.
-You can also find favorites, and specific files, or folders.
+Search your photos for a person, place, thing and text.
+You can also find favourites, and specific files or folders.
 Photos adds tags for you, so you can find what you want without endless scrolling.

 Snap apps side by side